IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### Who manages the Content Commons?

-The U.S. Department of State’s Bureau of International Information Programs (IIP) manages the Content Commons, Content Publisher, and Content Distribution Platform (CDP).
+The U.S. Department of State’s Bureau of International Information Programs (IIP) manages the Content Commons and the Content Distribution Platform (CDP).

 ### Where do I start?

 Getting started is easy!
-Head to commons.america.gov and start searching and browsing content.
+Simply head to [commons.america.gov](https://commons.america.gov) and start searching or browsing content.

-### What types of content can I find or store in the Commons?
+### What types of content can I find or store in the Content Commons?

-Currently, only videos are available in the Content Commons from sites that have installed the Content Distribution Platform (CDP) plugin.
-However, we are working on adding articles, courses, audio, PDFs, and more.
+Currently, articles and videos are available in the Content Commons from ShareAmerica, Young African Leaders Initiative (YALI), Young Leaders of the Americas Initiative (YLAI), and IIP Video.

+In the future more content sources will be added and we are working on adding PDFs, images, audio and other content types.

-### Can anyone add content to the Commons?
+### Can anyone add content to the Content Commons?

-We are currently indexing sites from the Department of State, and only Department of State staff can use the Content Publisher to add content.
-However, if you are interested in indexing your site or using the Content Publisher, contact [design@america.gov](mailto:design@america.gov).
+We are currently indexing sites from the Department of State, and only Department of State staff can use the Content Commons to add content.

+However, if you are interested in indexing your site or adding content to the Content Commons, please contact [design@america.gov](mailto:design@america.gov).

-### How do I share content from the Commons?
+### How do I share content from the Content Commons?

-You can download content directly from the Commons.
-Just click “download” on the piece of content.
-We are working on adding the ability to share content directly on your website by creating and copying an embed code.
-We are also adding features to share content through Facebook or Twitter directly from the Commons.
+You can Download, Share, or Embed content directly from the Content Commons.

+#### Download
+* Videos
+    * Select the "Download video" icon on the top right of the video preview window.
+There you will see options to download the Video and .SRT files.

+#### Share
+* Articles
+    * Select the "Share article" icon on the top right of the article preview window.
+    * To share directly to social media, select the Facebook or Twitter icons.
+    * To share a direct link to the article's source, copy the Direct Link.
+* Videos
+    * Select the "Share video" icon on the top right of the video preview window.
+    * To share directly to social media, select the Facebook or Twitter icons.
+    * To share a direct link to the video's preview page on the Content Commons, copy the Direct Link.

+#### Embed
+* Articles
+    * Select the "Embed this article" icon on the top right of the article preview window.
+    * Copy the embed code using the Copy button.
+    * Paste the embed code into the text editor of the site where you want to use the article.
+    * **Note**: You must be able to embed scripts within your site.
+If the embed code does not work, please contact your site administrator.
+* Videos
+    * Select the "Embed video" icon on the top right of the video preview window.
+    * Copy the embed code using the Copy button.
+    * Paste the embed code into the text editor of the site where you want to use the video.
+    * **Note**: You must be able to embed videos from YouTube or Vimeo within your site.
+If the embed code does not work, please contact your site administrator.

 ### Is content available in my language?